 Giftedness Testing and Personal Development

-For adults, knowing one’s giftedness can boost confidence and self-esteem.
+For adults, knowing one’s abilities can boost confidence and self-esteem.
 It allows individuals to embrace their strengths and uniqueness, fostering personal development and a sense of identity.
 Also, as with children, testing for giftedness can help adults manage some of the same complexities.

 Career and Vocational Guidance

 Giftedness testing can guide career choices.
 It can help individuals identify fields where their talents can be maximized and provide clarity when making career decisions.
 For this reason, testing for giftedness can be a part of our career testing services.
-Employers may hire us to provide testing for giftedness to groups of employees.
+Employers may hire us to provide this testing for groups of employees.

 Specific Situations Relative to Intellectual Ability